-ICP-AES data from the bulk sediment indicates elemental oxides of $SiO_2$ , $K_2O$ , and $TiO_2$ are strongly and positively correlated to $Al_2O_3$ , reflecting the dominance of terrigenous detritus.
+ICP-AES data from the bulk sediment indicates elemental oxides of SiO2, K2O, and TiO2 are strongly and positively correlated to Al_2O_3 , reflecting the dominance of terrigenous detritus.
 The manganese and carbonate association in bulk sediment reinforces the IW indication of microbial mediated respiration reactions.
 Furthermore, elemental ratios of Ca/Ti, K/Al, Si/Al, Sr/Ca, and estimated biogenic Ba are potential proxies for provenance, weathering, and productivity.

-Physical properties data show strong cyclic variations in MS, NGR, and color throughout the sedimentary succession retrieved at Site U1587, reflecting variations in relative proportion of carbonate and clay (Figure F22).
+Physical properties data acquired from whole-round measurements follow those from split core measurements.
+Physical properties data show strong cyclic variations in MS, NGR, and color throughout the sedimentary succession retrieved at Site U1587, reflecting variations in relative proportion of carbonate and clay (Figure F23).
 MS and NGR show lower values in lighter carbonate-rich sediments, whereas MS and NGR values are higher in darker clay-rich sediments.
-MS decreases in the upper 40 m as sulfate reduction produces $H_2S$ that reacts with magnetite to form iron sulfide minerals (e.g., pyrite).
+MS decreases in the upper ~80 m as sulfate reduction produces H_2S that reacts with magnetite to form iron sulfide minerals (e.g., pyrite).
 The X-ray images reveal the presence of pyrite nodules and burrow fill, diagenesis, and drilling disturbances.
-The gradual increasing trend of bulk densities, thermal conductivity, Pwave velocities, and the decreasing trend in porosity are attributed to the compaction of sediments with depth.
+The gradual increasing trend of bulk densities, thermal conductivity, P-wave velocities, and the decreasing trend in porosity are attributed to the compaction of sediments with depth.

-Following completion of drilling at Hole U1587C, the bit was pulled to 80.1 mbsf for downhole logging.
+Following the completion of drilling Hole U1587C, the bit was raised to 80.1 mbsf for downhole logging.
 The triple combo tool string was deployed into the hole to 558 mbsf.
 We conducted an upward pass with the caliper open at a pace of 274 m/h over the entire hole to achieve the maximum possible data resolution from the Hostile Environment Natural Gamma Ray Sonde (HNGS) of the triple combo tool string.
-Initial evaluation of the log from Hole U1587C looks promising for correlating many of the cyclic features seen in core physical property measurements (Figure F22).
+Initial evaluation of the HNGS log from Hole U1587C looks promising for correlating many of the cyclic features seen in NGR measurements on cores (Figure F23).
+Overall downhole trends of wireline logging densities, which show a gradual increase with depth, are consistent with GRA bulk densities measured on cores, although fine-scale variations are less well matched.
+Four downhole formation temperature measurements were made in Hole U1587A.
+The calculated in situ sediment temperatures yields a geothermal gradient of 43.4°C/km and a heat flow of 49.6 mW/m2, which are comparable with those of published data from the Iberian margin.